craigahobbs/life/README.rst

 ES5).

 The application source code is located in the "src" directory.
-Unit tests are located in the "tests" directory and provide 100% line and branch coverage.
-Before committing changes first run the
+Unit tests are located in the "tests" directory.

-following:
+Before committing changes first run the following:

 .. code:: sh

    make commit

+The "make commit" first runs unit tests ("make test") and ensures 100% line and branch coverage.
+Next, it runs eslint ("make lint").
+Finally, it runs jsdoc ("make doc") to ensure the code documentation is sane.

 The "make commit" command has the following system requirements: